rapid7/metasploit-framework/How-to-use-command-stagers.md

 Certutil is a Windows command that can be used to dump and display certification authority, configuration information, configure certificate services, back and restore CA components, etc. It only comes with newer Windows systems starting from Windows 2012, and Windows 8.

-One thing certutil can also do for us is decode the Base64 string from a certificate, and save the decoded content to a file like this:
+One thing certutil can also do for us is decode the Base64 string from a certificate, and save the decoded content to a file.
+The following demonstrates:

 ```bash
 echo -----BEGIN CERTIFICATE----- > encoded.txt